Bootstrap

 Developing & testing the API

-You can start modifying the Go code in the /api folder.
+You can start modifying the Go code in the /api folder while aldev is running.

 More details about how it's architectured in the Goald documentation.